 In the first installment of this no stretch crochet bag strap series, I showed you a method to make crochet straps free form that needs to be attached to the bag.
 In this installment, I will show you how to work the strap directly into the top area of the bag for a seamless design.

-See all four styles of no stretch crochet straps!
+See all five styles of no stretch crochet straps!

 T-shirts and project totes for crocheters available in my Etsy shop!